fedor-rusak/NaiveJavaResearch/ThoughtDump.md

 Messages are added in reversed order.

+## 28.12.2016 — Can't stop digging

+It is really fascinating just to try recreate some facility to generate class files.
+Of course it started as a way to make some examples with invokedynamic but now it is also interesting emitter experiment!
+Nothing more here :) for a moment.
+It is already a huge commit.

 ## 26.12.2016 — What the hell is invokedynamic

 Last piece of class file parsing with bootstrap methods point to a strange invokedynamic bytecode that somehow allows some flexibility with dispatching method calls.
 Quick search on iternet shows that it was supposed to make implementing dynamic languages for JVM easier.